 Neon Fluorescent UV Blacklight Reactive Glow Paints!
 Fugitive and Rare Lightfast Minerals with Fluorescent Properties in Watercolors.

 In any type of paint (such as watercolor, gouache or acrylic) black light reactive fluorescent colors are always fugitive.
 They fade over time when exposed to sunlight and the lack of lightfastness is often severe enough that even paintings hung on a wall indoors can start to fade from the UV light of a nearby window.
-I say "almost" always fade because it should be noted that sometimes they are mixed with stable pigments in certain paints, which results in a color that does not appear to fade in normal light, but does stop "glowing" (having a UV refracting black light effect) after too much sun exposure.
+I say "almost" always fade because it should be noted that sometimes they are mixed with stable pigments in certain paints, which results in a color that does not appear to fade in normal light, but does stop "glowing" after too much sun exposure.
 By "glowing" I mean that these fluoresce, appearing unusually bright under black light.
 This means that some colors can be used for brief special effects under black light, as well as have the benefit of long term display stability in normal lighting.

-These special effects paints are primarily in demand by artists using them for artwork to scan/print reproduce, personal work, party events with black lights (where the paints will appear to "glow in the dark" due to their reflective properties) etc. The term "glow in the dark" should only be used here in regards to appearance, as these are not the same as phosphorescent pigments that are charged by sunlight and glow in the dark without the presence of a UV light (purple/black light).
+These special effects paints are primarily in demand by artists using them for artwork to scan/print reproduce, personal work, party events with black lights (where the paints will appear to "glow in the dark" due to their reflective properties) etc. The term "glow in the dark" should only be used here in regards to appearance, as these are not the same as phosphorescent pigments that are charged by sunlight and glow in the dark without the continued presence of a UV light (purple/black light).
 Most often fluorescent watercolor paints are labeled as "neon" but sometimes also "Opera", "Brilliant", "Bright" or "Vivid" in their color names.

 Some popular colors, like Opera Pink in watercolors, are made by combining a stable lightfast pigment (Magenta PR122) with a brightly colored dye (typically BV10 or BR1, a thin particle fluorescent dye suspended in the binder/coating the more substantial particle pigment).
 These colors are usually chemically man made to be abnormally vibrant to the eye, much more than natural mineral pigments.